 November 2018.
 My stint as a housesitter is underway (more details in my previous post).
 I currently sleep in the bedroom of someone who started her AT hike a mere three days after me.
 We were complete strangers until six months ago.
 Of all the people and all the bedrooms in all of the world.
 It’s wild.

 When I first started selling my possessions and packing my world into boxes back in 2015, I saw a long tract of life ahead of me.
 That life vanished in sudden, brutal fashion.
-One of the sharpest stings of divorce is mourning the death of a future you had planned.
+One of the sharpest stings of divorce is mourning the death of the future you planned.
 In my case, a future I cared enough about to drop everything and move across the country to support.
 But that future was tied to a person, and for better or worse, people change.
-Sometimes I still step on a shard of glass in my memory, and I’m struck with a pang of loss for the security I used to feel in my marriage, phony as it may have been.
+Sometimes I still step on a shard of glass in my memory, and I’m struck with a pang of loss for the security I felt in my marriage, phony as it may have been.

 As my life circumstances continue to branch in unexpected directions, I’m working to find my new place in the world; to locate the slot where my irregularly-shaped peg fits.
 I’ve crammed more living into the last three years than any other period of my life, and I’m reeling a bit from the whiplash of constant transition.